simplewebrtc/SimpleWebRTC/README.md

     send: false, // if you don't want to send audio
     receive: false // if you don't want to receive audio },
-data: false // if you don't want to open a data channel (for text chat, file sharing, etc.)
+data: false, // if you don't want to open a data channel (for text chat, file sharing, etc.)
 iceServers: {"iceServers":[{"url":"stun:124.124.124.2"}]}
 ```